alvarobartt/investpy/README.md

 ### Search Data

-As financial data is really complex and sometimes both the product name and the country are unknown for the user, in terms of what does investpy expect, every financial product listed in investpy (which currently includes equities, funds, etfs, indices and currency crosses) has its own search function.
-Search functions allow the user to search among all the available equities for example, whenever just one field is known (even though it is not the exact match).
+As financial data is really complex and sometimes both the product name and the country are unknown for the user, in terms of what does investpy expect, every financial product listed in investpy (which currently includes stocks, funds, etfs, indices and currency crosses) has its own search function.
+Search functions allow the user to search among all the available stocks for example, whenever just one field is known (even though it is not the exact match).
 So on, the usage of this functions is presented below with some samples:

 #### The user just knows the ISIN code of an Equity